xuankimtran/docs-1/pages/katalon-studio/docs/slack-plugin-integration.md

     We need to grant the app these scopes: `app_mentions:read`, `calls:write`, `chat:write`, and `chat:write.customize`.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/slack-plugin-integration/Slack-add-scope.png" width=70% alt="Add scopes">

-    > To learn more about Slack permission scopes, refer to this guide on the Slack documentation site: [Slack Permission Scopes](https://api.slack.com/scopes).

 3. To install the app, scroll up to the **OAuth Tokens for Your Workspace** pane and click on the **Install to Workspace** button.